dorneanu/widdly/README.md

 - `-db /path/to/a/directory` - the directory where the data (as ordinary files) will be stored (by default `widdly_data` in the current directory).

+## DynamoDB store

+You can also use DynamoDB to store your tiddlers.
+Before doing this make sure you have a dedicated account with enough permissions to create/change/delete tables in DynamoDB.
+In order to build the binary with support for DynamoDB make sure you add `-tags dynamodb` after `go get` or `go build`.

+- `-endpoint endpoint-url` - the endpoint URL of your DynamoDB (e.g. https://dynamodb.eu-west-1.amazonaws.com)

 ## Build your own index.html

     git clone https://github.com/Jermolene/TiddlyWiki5